 4. Solicit feedback from employees

 When setting goals for employees, good leaders involve their employees in the process.
-If you want them to be motivated and passionate about the goal, you need to obtain their buy-in as well as their sense of ownership over the goal and empowerment to get it done their way.
+If you want them to be motivated and passionate about the goal, you need to obtain their buy-in, build their sense of ownership and give them empowerment to get it done their way.

 In any conversations with employees about their goals, your main task is to be a support figure and facilitator.
 To perform this function well, you need to ask your employees questions and get their input.